Car TalkCar ComparisonA Complete Comparison between Toyota Allex vs RunX

 Another difference between the Toyota Allex and Toyota RunX lies in their intended markets.
 The Allex was primarily marketed and sold in the Japanese domestic market, while the RunX had a broader international market presence.
 However, drivers prefer these cars not only in Europe but also in the US, Russia, and Asia.

-Although the Allex and RunX share the same platform and many components, there may be slight variations in terms of exterior design, interior features, and available trim levels between the two models in different markets.
+Although Allex and RunX share the same platform and many components, there may be slight variations in terms of exterior design, interior features, and available trim levels between the two models in different markets.

 Watch more about the comparison: